 ...characterize existing water quality conditions, and to establish a data base for planning future comparisons.
-The intent of baseline monitoring is to capture much of the temporal variability of the constituents of interest.
+The intent of baseline monitoring is to capture much of the temporal variability of the constituents of interest..

 Baseline monitoring within the TMRW has begun to capture the temporal variability within the watershed.
-Although generalized trends cannot be determined, these results are being utilized to direct restoration and enhancement programs throughout the watershed.
+Although generalized trends cannot be determined, these results have been used to direct restoration in the watershed.